-I am not, it would appear, a true go-getter.
+I am not, it would appear, a real go-getter.

-If I had started my list on a notepad or in my journal that would be the end of this story.
-But I started the list on a note-taking app because I had the idea that I would check off any of the goals that I met.
-I actually use Evernote to keep track of a lot of different information so I would run across the list fairly frequently.
+If I had started my list on a notepad or in my journal, this story would be over.
+I would have lost the list the next day.
+But I kept the list in a note on my phone because I wanted to cross off any of the goals that I met.

 And every now and then, I would catch myself having the thought.
 You know the one.
 “Someday, I would like to…” And when I did, I’d put it on my list.